orasik/monolog-middleware/README.md

 #### TODO:
 - Add more handlers (List TBC)

-> Monolog Middleware was written and committed to github during my commute time.
+> Monolog Middleware was written  during my commute time.
 Written with passion on SouthWest Trains. **Please mind the gap!**